 What is a Form 1099-K?

 The Form 1099-K is an information form that summarizes the unadjusted gross sales activity of your AXS account.
-Its purpose is to assist you in reporting your income taxes.
+Its purpose is to assist you in reporting taxable income when you file your tax return.

-As of February 9, 2023, 12 states have lower thresholds for receiving a Form 1099-K. You will receive a Form 1099-K from AXS if you meet either the Federal threshold or the threshold for your state as provided in your tax profile.
+As of December 2024, 39 states have lower thresholds for receiving a Form 1099-K. You will receive a Form 1099-K from AXS if you meet either the Federal threshold or the threshold for your state as provided in your tax profile.
+US State tax regulatory authorities haven’t fully finalized Form 1099-K filing requirements for calendar year 2024 and may be subject to change.

 Individuals and businesses (including non-profits) not meeting the above Federal or state thresholds will not be issued a Form 1099-K by AXS.
-Anyone receiving taxable income paid through third-party networks needs to track and report their taxable income.
+Anyone receiving taxable income paid through third-party networks must track and report their taxable income.

 How will AXS collect my taxpayer information?

-Each calendar year, when an AXS Account has reached the IRS-defined thresholds in unadjusted gross sales and number of transactions, AXS will ask you to provide certain personal information when you are logged into your AXS account.
+Each calendar year, when your AXS account has reached the IRS-defined thresholds in unadjusted gross sales of ticket resale transactions for sales on AXS Official Resale, AXS will ask you to provide certain personal information within a Taxpayer ID Intake form when you are logged into your AXS account.
 AXS will never ask you to provide this information directly over the phone or via email or chat.

 AXS has partnered with a third-party database solution provider to collect your information via a tax profile.
 To ensure accurate tax reporting to the IRS, we need you to provide the following: